 Reinstall invites you to join us in revisiting classics of PC gaming days gone by.
-This week, we pause to appreciate sci-fi FPS TimeShift.
+This time, Marsh Davies pauses to appreciate sci-fi FPS TimeShift.

 "Does anyone give a shit about TimeShift?" asks acting editor Chris Thursten, poised to deny my Reinstall pitch.
 "It doesn't grab me off the bat.
 I want something that grabs my bat, Marsh."

 I can forgive Chris his ungrabbed battitude.
 TimeShift is an ugly also-ran sci-fi shooter of little acclaim, the troubled production of which is etched into every hastily up-res'd texture.
 It does not grab bats.
 It couldn't grab a bat if both it and the bat were made out of magnetised velcro.
 In fact, when I played it back in 2007, I imagined I would quickly forget it.
 But I have not.